kewwie/levelTracker/Privacy.md

 - Your Discord username and user ID
 - Any information you choose to provide in your Discord profile
-- All levelling infomation in mee6 powered communities
+- All levelling infomation in mee6 powered communities, if enabled by you or the community admins.
-- Any other information you provide when using our service

 ## Use of Information